pascalandy/gladiators-mastermind/README.md

 Our page :)<br>
 https://github.com/pascalandy/meeting/blob/master/README.md

+- Meeting number: 02
 - Phone bridge is 646 568 7788 / ID 956-624-9881
+- Host for our next meeting: Laura
-- Define who is the time keeper for this session: To Define
+- Time keeper for this session: To Define
 - This meeting will last (60 min)
 - How much time each persons will have (5 min)
 - Pairing match via randomizelist.com

 ## Pairing match: